GokuMohandas/Made-With-ML/README.md

 - Connect with me on <a href="https://twitter.com/GokuMohandas" target="_blank"><i class="fab fa-twitter ai-color-info mr-1"></i>Twitter</a> and <a href="https://www.linkedin.com/in/goku" target="_blank"><i class="fab fa-linkedin ai-color-primary mr-1"></i>LinkedIn</a>

 ### Why is this free?
 While this content is for everyone, it's especially targeted towards people who don't have as much opportunity to learn.
-I firmly believe that creativity and intelligence are randomly distributed but opportunity is siloed.
+I believe that creativity and intelligence are randomly distributed while opportunities are siloed.
 I want to enable more people to create and contribute to innovation.

 <hr>